 Peppers are naturally low in sugars and as fermentation works from the sugars can be hard to start.
 Many like to ferment just the pepper in their mash while others like to add the other ingredients.
 I typically mash all of the ingredients of a sauce recipe so that there are more sugars for the bacteria to work on.
 Most all recipes will include Carrots, Onion, and Garlic.
 With these added there will be ample sugars for a good fermentation.

 Setting up the Fermentation jar.
 Using the above ingredients, shredded the carrots and ran all of the peppers with the seeds and ribs if you want the added heat, onion and garlic, through a Food Processor then put it all into a glass jar big enough to hold it all.
 Add the Starter and gave it a stir.
-Dissolve 2 tablespoons salt into 2 cups warm water and poured it over the top till all veggies are under water.
+Dissolve 2 tablespoons salt (I have High Blood Pressure and use a low amount of salt in my diet, for normal fermenters this should be in the 6 to 8 percent by weight range) into 2 cups warm water (I needed to add some water to the ingredients while in the food processor to get them moving so this was all I needed) and poured it over the top till all veggies are under water and to within an Inch of the top.
 A word here about salt.
 Pickling salt is the salt of choice here as it is just salt.
 Other salts such as kosher salt include an anti-caking ingredient and may have Iodide.
 While these will not harm the fermentation or the consumer they may change the look of the final product.

 Fermentation time.
 I would typically not run a fermentation for less than 30 days.
 Mine usually go for 45 to 90 days.
 Now, that said there are some that will let them go for years.
 Tabasco is reputed to ferment their peppers for a 3 year period.
 The time you decede to go with is totally up to you.